Skip to main content

 A roof over all of our heads

 Our current housing system is set up to enrich the few instead of providing affordable, sustainable, and accessible housing for all.
 Half of New York State is paying more in rent than they can afford.
 Millions of families don’t have any rights to renew their lease, and are living in constant fear of eviction.
-We believe every single human should be guaranteed a safe and healthy home, and that’s exactly what we’re fighting for.
+We believe every single person should be guaranteed a safe and healthy home, and that’s exactly what we’re fighting for.

 5.5 Million